ruricolist/vernacular/README.md

 # Vernacular

 Vernacular is a build and module system for languages that compile to Common Lisp.
+It allows languages to compile to Lisp while remaining part of the Common Lisp ecosystem.
+Vernacular languages interoperate with Common Lisp and one another.

 Vernacular handles locating files, compiling files into fasls, tracking dependencies and rebuilding, and export and import between your new language, Lisp, and any other language Vernacular supports.

-Vernacular builds on [Overlord][] and is heavily inspired by [Racket][].
+Vernacular builds on [Overlord][] and is inspired by [Racket][].

 # Examples